joeyos/Hexo/README.md

 ﻿# Hexo
-Build a Bolg page by Hexo.
+Build a Blog page by Hexo.
 ---
 ### ◎index
 ---